hikikones/Lazycard/README.md

 ## Path location for images

-Images for use in the application must be stored in the application data directory, which be default points to:
+Images for use in the application must be stored in the application data directory, which by default points to:

 - `%APPDATA%` on Windows
 - `$XDG_CONFIG_HOME` or `~/.config` on Linux